BlogCategoriesCompareAbout

 Domain adaptation boosts Mistral 7B French accuracy by 12% on WMT dataset (Papers with Code, 2024).
 RLHF on Mistral Large improves safety scores by 15% per internal metrics.

-Mistral outperforms Llama 3.1 in fine-tuning flexibility due to no commercial restrictions.
-OpenAI restricts GPT-4o fine-tuning to approved datasets only.
+Mistral outperforms many competitors in fine-tuning flexibility due to no commercial restrictions.
+Frontier closed models often restrict fine-tuning to approved datasets only.

 For step-by-step local fine-tuning, check our how to run AI locally 2026 guide with Ollama for Mistral models.